Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `attacked`

+*Read-only*.
 Friendly access to the actor's flag that controls if the actor has been attacked.

 **Returns**: